 An incident in 1912 threatened to destroy golf in the Presidio.
 Reportedly, an Army officer ordered two civilians off the green because they were not members of the PGC.
 The quarrel resulted in orders that forbade golf on the Presidio.
 Representative Julius Khan and Secretary of the Interior Franklin K. Lane interceded on the PGC’s behalf, and the Army eventually relented.

-In the early 1900s, prisoners from Alcatraz were sent to the Presidio Golf Course to support the construction of new fairways.
 In 1913, the PGC took responsibility for course maintenance and management.
 Dues collected from both the PGC and the United Service Golf Club, whose members consisted of commissioned officers of various branches of the Armed Forces, helped to fund the total cost of operation.
 The club continued to grow, and so did the course.
 In 1920, the London golf architectural firm of Fowler & Simpson enlarged the course and installed a watering system.
 Thousands more trees were planted along the course in the 1930s when the Works Progress Administration built a tree nursery in the Presidio.

 In 1956, the need arose for an automatic sprinkler system that would cost $100,000.
 The Army funded the repairs, but required that the PCG transfer operational responsibility for the course to the Army.
 Throughout the 1960s and 1970s, attempts were made to reduce or eliminate civilian membership.
 However, the spirit of unity and commitment to an agreement made decades before between the two organizations always prevailed.